 The course introduces students to the foundations of payroll accounting, inclusive of: reconciliations, federal state and local payroll reporting requirements and issues, and federal state and local regulations regarding payroll withholdings and exemptions.
-Prerequisite: ACCT 201, Introduction to Financial Accounting.
+Prerequisite: ACCT 201.

 ACCT 303 Excel Spreadsheets